Daniel-KM/Omeka-S-module-ImageServer/README.md

   The tiles are created via a background job from the media "Tile" (in item edit view).

+  The tiles are created when the media "Tile" is used.
+The source can be an uploaded file, a url or a local file (prepended with "file://" in the form, and requires the module [File Sideload] to be installed).
+They can be created via the modules [CSV Import] and [Bulk Import] too.

   The tiles can be created in bulk via a job, that can be run via a button in the config form of the module.